Ishioka, Ibaraki: Government

 Ishioka has a mayor-council form of government with a directly elected mayor and a unicameral city council of 22 members.
 Ishioka contributes two members to the Ibaraki Prefectural Assembly.
 In terms of national politics, the city is part of Ibaraki 1st district of the lower house of the Diet of Japan.

 Economy

 Ishioka has a diverse economy.
-Agriculture includes lotus roots, which are cultivated around Lake Kasumigaura, tobacco, and horticulture such as persimmons, mandarin oranges, and strawberries cultivated at the foot of Mount Tsukuba.
+Agriculture includes lotus roots, which are cultivated around Lake Kasumigaura, tobacco, and horticulture, such as persimmons, mandarin oranges, and strawberries cultivated at the foot of Mount Tsukuba.
 In addition, the countryside is one of the leading rice areas in Ibaraki prefecture.
-Pig farming and chicken farming and dairy farming are also major agricultural contributors.
+Pig farming, chicken farming, and dairy farming are also major agricultural contributors.
 The city has an industrial park, with factories owned by Panasonic and Toyo Seikan, among others.
 Sake brewing is a traditional local industry, as is the manufacturing of incense sticks.

 Education

-Ishioka has 19 public elementary schools and eight public middle schools operated by the city government, and three public high schools operated by the Ibaraki Prefectural Board of Education.
+Ishioka has 17 public elementary schools, eight public middle schools operated by the city government, and three public high schools operated by the Ibaraki Prefectural Board of Education.
 There is also one private middle school and one private high school.